pambrose/prometheus-proxy/README.md

 * config values can come from CLI options, environment vars, Java system properties, and/or config files.
 * config files can reference environment variables

-The proxy and agent properties are described [here](https://github.com/pambrose/prometheus-proxy/blob/master/etc/config/config.conf).
+All the proxy and agent properties are described [here](https://github.com/pambrose/prometheus-proxy/blob/master/etc/config/config.conf).
 The only required argument is an agent config value, which should have an `agent.pathConfigs` value.

 ### Proxy CLI Options